14 Nov Colorado Daycare Radon Testing Requirements

 There are a couple of options here: A) you can opt to do the testing yourself, which requires purchasing enough radon test kits for your space; or B) you can hire a certified radon testing contractor to do the testing for you.
 Because radon testing is so critical, we recommend having a licensed professional do it for you.
 American Radon, LLC offers radon testing and removal in Denver and all over Colorado.
-It will give you peace of mind knowing that the testing was accurate, and that your facility and its occupants are safe.
+It will give you peace of mind knowing that the testing was accurate and that your facility and its occupants are safe.
 All testing should be in accordance with EPA guidelines.

 As more and more people are made aware of the dangers of radon in Colorado, we expect to see more legislature passed to include radon testing for all buildings.
-For now rest assured that the daycare centers of Colorado are being tested for radon and that your children are safe to spend many hours inside these buildings.
-Give us a call for a radon testing consultation or free estimate for radon mitigation in Parker, radon mitigation in Denver, radon mitigation in Westminster and anywhere in Colorado.
+For now, rest assured that the daycare centers of Colorado are being tested for radon and that your children are safe to spend many hours inside these buildings.
+Give us a call for a radon testing consultation or a free estimate for radon mitigation in Parker, radon mitigation in Denver, radon mitigation in Westminster and anywhere in Colorado.